SnippyRP/aztec2/README.md

 **JNZ (5)**
 <br>
-Change the program counter if **destination register** != 0 else NOP.
+Change the program counter if **destination register** != 0 or constant value else NOP.
 This instruction is the main part of any conditional/unconditional loop you may add.
 It can be used in a FOR loop, a WHILE loop, or a full unconditional loop if you set a const value to anything other than 0.
 This instruction takes register C as the low pointer, and register D as the high pointer.

 *USING A REGISTER*